 Related Reading: Empathy – A short film on sexual harassment

 Uttering any word or making any gesture intended to insult the modesty of a woman.
 This can lead to imprisonment for 1 year or a fine or both.

 Let’s not be bystanders to such incidents.
-The problem lies within us too if we continue to let it happen without intervening in a way that is possible.
-Till the law takes its course, we can make an effort to put an end to such bedevilment by creating a continuum of intervention.
+The problem lies with us too if we continue to let it happen without intervening .
+Till the law takes its course, we can make an effort to put an end to such horrifying incidents by creating a continuum of intervention.

-It can be in any form (verbal/non-verbal), any mode (from calling the police/security to just standing between the perpetrator and victim) and can involve all individuals.
+Help can be in any form (verbal/non-verbal), any mode (from calling the police/security to just standing between the perpetrator and victim).
 Every situation has a point where one can intervene and put a stop to this assault.
-Things like wolf whistling criminal offence cannot be just watched from a distance.
+Things like wolf whistling criminal offence cannot just be watched from a distance.

-Asking the victim “Are you OK?”
-“Do you need my help?” will give her power to stand up and not feel alone.
+Asking the victim, “Are you OK?” or “Do you need my help?” will give her the power to stand up and not feel alone.
 Rally other bystanders to join you in voicing disapproval.
-Create a culture which doesn’t sit idly in silence condoning violence against women; instead help to empower them actively to prevent such crime.
-If women can feel unsafe on the streets because of these abusers, let us make the realize that they can feel safe as well because of citizens like us.
+Create a culture which doesn’t sit idly in silence condoning violence against women; instead help to empower them actively to prevent such crimes.
+If women feel unsafe on the streets because of these abusers, let us make the realize that they can feel safe as well because of citizens like us.
 We all need to join hands to stop street harassment.

 One can file an FIR and be aware of the various laws listed above while doing so.